 Lulumahu Falls stands tall and tucked away up the Pali Hwy.
 The trick to seeing this beautiful Oahu waterfall is actually finding it!
+And that is only half your battle, as it's located on private property as well.
 The waterfall is located near the Kaniakapupu Ruins, King Kamehameha III’s summer home.
 What makes Lulumahu Falls one of the best Oahu waterfalls, is its impressive height and adventure getting there.

 Be warned, it’s no easy journey

-Lulumahu Falls, and technically located on private government property.
+Lulumahu Falls, and technically located on private government property, and considered trespassing!

 This unsanctioned Oahu hiking trail will take you on an adventure through old hunting grounds, a dense bamboo forest, up concrete steps in the middle of nowhere, along the Nu’uanu Reservoir, through a stream, across giant rocks, and alas an amazing 50 ft plus waterfall!